hecs-software/group-planner/README.md

 # Final Project - Group Planner

-Group Planner is a collaborative group planning app so that you and your friends can finally pick a place to eat or to go.
+Group Planner is a meeting planning tool that pulls data from the attendee's Google Calendar and displays available and conflicting times to quickly find meet up times.

 Time spent: **X** hours spent in total